samdreed21/SabermetricsFinalProject/README.md

 	The evaluation of how pitchers perform in high pressure situations also provides very useful insight to batters in the way mentioned above.
 Batters can use this data to have a confident understanding of how their plate appearance will go while facing a certain pitcher in a specific situation.
 	</p>

+## Repository Contents ##
+	- SPB_Explanation.docx: this is the 2-3 page explanation of my project, also found in read me
+	- SPB_Final_Video.mp4: MP4 File of final video submission
+	- Samuel_Reed_FP_Part1.dox: Short writeup of idea for part 1
+	- Samuel_Reed_Situational_Pitching_Behavior.ipynb: Jupyter notebook with entire codebase
+	- final_pitching_data.zip: zip of all of the data used in the Jupyter notebook.

-How To Run:
+## How To Run ##
-  Download and unpack the most final_pitching_data.csv into the working directory you will be running the notebook in
+  1) Download and unpack the most final_pitching_data.csv into the working directory
-  Run the latest version of Samuel_Reed_Situational_Pitching_Behavior.ipynb
+  2) Run the latest version of Samuel_Reed_Situational_Pitching_Behavior.ipynb (Do not run the statcast query if you unpacked the zip).
+Scroll down to see the driver code to run the main project.
+All cells must be compiled, but running the statcast query cell will take a very long time.